cgaebel/NewLang/README.markdown

 ### What keyword should replace `auto`?

-`infer` was the original idea, but that leads to confusing-looking code:
+_ben: `infer` was the original idea, but that leads to confusing-looking code:_

     infer foo = 5

-This seems to read "infer that foo is 5", which sounds like a replacement for `assert`, not type inferrence.
+_This seems to read "infer that foo is 5", which sounds like a replacement for `assert`, not type inferrence._

-`typeinfer` is too long to be used.

-_ben: I'm thinking variable creation should be prefixed with +; that way, it's very easy to spot new variable allocations, and type can simply be omitted if necessary:
+_I'm thinking variable creation should be prefixed with +; that way, it's very easy to spot new variable allocations, and type can simply be omitted if necessary: